 Designing electrical installation and illumination projects, are of the most important tasks in electrical engineering.
 The importance comes from the creativity factor.
 The electrical engineer uses his or her imagination for creating something that is not present and he or she has to think and apply in a very unusual and complex way.
 This was our motivation for choosing a project about electrical installation.

 While working in the topic of electrical installation everyone, technicians or engineers should be very careful because small mistakes can cause big damages in application.

-In this project whole Turkish Republic of Northern Cyprus regulation standards have been applied very carefully.
+In this project all regulation standards of Turkey standards have been applied very carefully.